-On December 7, 1941, the Naval and Air Forces of the Empire of Japan conducted a sneak attack against the US military bases on Oahu and especially at Pearl Harbor.
+On December 7, 1941, the Naval and Air Forces of the Empire of Japan conducted a sneak attack against the US military bases on Oahu, Hawaii, and especially at Pearl Harbor.
 President Franklin Roosevelt called December 7, 1941, “a date that will live in infamy.”
-He was certainly right, and it has, perhaps more than any other date in the calendar as far as Americans are concerned.
+He was certainly right, and it has, perhaps more than any other date on the calendar as far as Americans are concerned.
 Here we list 10 Dates That Live in American Infamy.
 Feel free to debate the order or content of the list, and tell us which dates belong and which do not.
 We have included dates that have had great impact on American History, or otherwise have scarred the American psyche.
 (Honorable mention to Remember the Alamo and Remember the Maine.)

 10. October 29, 1929, Black Tuesday Stock Market Crash.

 Also known as The Great Crash or The Wall Street Crash, Black Tuesday saw the New York Stock Exchange lose almost 12% of its value, combined with previous losses of the preceding trading days that devastated the Stock Market and resulted in the precipitating event of the Great Depression.
 All stock market losses since have been compared to this dark day in American History.

 9. January 28, 1986, Space Shuttle Challenger Blows Up At Launch.